huggingface/blog/musicgen-inference.md

 ## Conclusion

 In this blog post, we have shown you how to deploy MusicGen using Inference Endpoints using a custom handler.
-The custom handler can be used for MusicGen and any model on Hugging Face Hub you wish to deploy.
+The custom handler can be used for MusicGen and any model on Hugging Face Hub with no pipeline you wish to deploy.
 All you have to do is override the `Endpoint Handler` class in `handler.py` and add `requirements.txt` to have your project's dependencies.

 ### Read More
 - [Inference Endpoints documentation covering Custom Handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler)